David Duval: Early success

 After two years on the Nike Tour where he won twice, he earned his PGA Tour card in 1995.
 Success came quickly, as Duval posted seven second-place finishes on the PGA Tour from 1995 to 1997, qualifying for the 1996 Presidents Cup and posting a 4–0–0 record for the victorious American team.
-But a PGA Tour victory eluded him until he won the Michelob Championship at Kingsmill in October 1997, and winning his next two tournaments in the same month, including the 1997 Tour Championship.
+But a PGA Tour victory eluded him until he won the Michelob Championship at Kingsmill in October 1997.
+He won his next two tournaments, including the season-ending Tour Championship.

-Duval led the PGA Tour money list in 1998, and also won the Vardon Trophy and Byron Nelson Award for lowest scoring average.
-He ended second on the 1997 and 1999 money lists, seventh in 2000 and eight in 2001.
-From 1997 to 2001, he won 13 PGA Tour tournaments, including the 1997 Tour Championship, the 1999 Players Championship, and the 2001 Open Championship, as well as the 2001 Dunlop Phoenix on the Japan Golf Tour and the 2000 World Cup (with Tiger Woods) internationally.
-He also tied for second in both the 1998 and 2001 Masters.
-Duval's winning speech at the 2001 Open was welcomed by British commentators as "delightfully modest and heartfelt".
+The following season, in 1998, Duval won four tournaments and led the PGA Tour money list.
+He also won the Vardon Trophy and Byron Nelson Award for lowest scoring average.

-Other career highlights include achieving the number one spot in the Official World Golf Ranking in March 1999 and shooting a 59 in the final round of the 1999 Bob Hope Chrysler Classic on the Palmer Course at PGA West in La Quinta, California.
+Early in 1999, he achieved the number one spot in the Official World Golf Ranking and shot a 59 in the final round of the 1999 Bob Hope Chrysler Classic on the Palmer Course at PGA West in La Quinta, California.
 Duval made an eagle on the final hole to win the tournament by one shot.
 Before 1999, only two other golfers in PGA Tour history, Al Geiberger and Chip Beck, had posted a 59 in competition and no one had ever done so in a final round.
+Later, in the spring, he won the 1999 Players Championship.
 When he won the Players Championship he became the first player in history to win on the same day as his father, Bob Duval, who won a Champions Tour event that same day.
-He also played on the victorious 1999 Ryder Cup team, as well as the 2002 team.
+He also played on the victorious 1999 Ryder Cup team.
+He finished the season second on the money list only behind Tiger Woods.

+The following season, in 2000, he won the Buick Challenge and finished in the top ten of the money list.
+The following year he won the 2001 Open Championship.
+Duval's winning speech was welcomed by British commentators as "delightfully modest and heartfelt".
+He also won the Dunlop Phoenix Tournament, an event on the Japan Golf Tour, at the end of the year.